-The range for energy-efficient window pricing is wide, but you can expect to pay about $500-$1,000, including installation per window.
 The most efficient windows on the market are usually the most expensive, but it’s not necessary to buy the highest-end products to realize utility bill savings or improve comfort and aesthetics.
 So how do you choose the most energy-efficient models for the price?

 It’s also helpful to familiarize yourself with terms that appear on many window labels:

 Glazing is simply the glass used in the window.
 The number of layers of glazing (single, double, or triple) doesn’t necessarily equal greater efficiency; the presence or absence of the other items in this list affects a window’s total energy performance.
 Glazing coatings can substantially affect a window’s U-factor, or degree of insulation against the outdoors.